h9lk/mastercomfig/docs/customization/modules.md

 Controls flashlight support.
 Flashlights are not used in TF2, so you should keep it disabled unless you need it for a certain community server mod, like Slender, or some Deathrun servers.

 !!! warning
-    Turning this module on while using Pyrovision causes rendering issues.
+    Turning on flashlight support will cause rendering artifacts on some maps, especially when Pyroland is enabled!

 - **CPU usage:** low
 - **GPU usage:** medium